Vice Chancellor for University Advancement and Alumni Relations

 - Bachelor’s degree

-- At least five years of professional fundraising experience
+- At least seven years of professional and progressive fundraising experience

-- Professional working knowledge of university advancement, alumni relations, fundraising and external relations, management principles and best practices
+- Professional working knowledge of university advancement, alumni relations, fundraising and external relations, board management and management principles and best practices

 - Experience at an institution of higher education

-- Demonstrated ability to work with faculty, staff, and senior administrators to achieve university priorities and goals
+- Demonstrated ability to work with a range of institutional stakeholders, including faculty, staff, and senior administrators, to achieve university priorities and goals

 Competitive salary commensurate with qualifications and experience.
 The UW System provides an excellent benefits package including participation in the Wisconsin State retirement plan.

-A successful applicant will be responsible for ensuring eligibility for employment in the United States on or before the effective date of the appointment.
+Must be authorized to work in the U.S. Sponsorship is not available for this position.
+A successful applicant will be responsible for ensuring eligibility for employment in the United States on or before the effective date of the appointment and maintain work authorization throughout the employment term.
+If you have questions regarding this, please contact our Human Resources office at 715.232.1279.¿

 Applicants will need to complete all required fields and attach all required documents prior to submitting the online application.